Russia strikes Kyiv for first time in weeks as battle rages in east

 UKRAINE CLAIMS HALF OF SIEVIERODONETSK

-Russia has concentrated its forces in recent weeks on the small eastern industrial city of Sievierodonetsk, pursuing one of the biggest ground battles of the war in a bid to capture one of two eastern provinces - Luhansk and Donetsk - it claims on behalf of separatist proxies.

-After retreating steadily in the city in recent days, Ukraine mounted a counter-attack there, which it said took the Russians by surprise.
-After recapturing a swathe of the city, Ukrainian forces were now in control of half of it and continuing to push the Russians back, said Serhiy Gaidai, governor of Luhansk province that includes Sievierodonetsk.
+After recapturing a swathe of Sievierodonetsk, Ukrainian forces were now in control of half of it and continuing to push the Russians back, said Serhiy Gaidai, governor of Luhansk province, which includes the city.

 "They will simply try to level everything.
 They have no other tactics," Gaidai said of the Russians.